 Foreword 1

 l.
 The Swedish Corporate Governance Code 2

 1 Aims 2

 2 Target group 2

 3 Guiding principles 3

 4 The role of the Corporate Governance Board in Swedish self-regulation 3

 5 The structure and content of the Code 4

 II.
 The Swedish corporate governance model 6

 1 The ownership role 7

 2 The shareholders' meeting 8

 3 The board of directors 9

 4 The chief executive officer 10

 5 The statutory auditor 10

 III.
 Rules for corporate governance 12

 1 The shareholders' meeting 13

 2 The nomination committee 14

 3 The tasks of the board of directors 17

 4 The size and composition of the board 17

 5 The tasks of directors 20

 6 The chair of the board 21

 7 Board procedures 22

-8 Internal controls 24

-89 Evaluation of the board of directors and the chief executive officer 2 3 4
+8 Evaluation of the board of directors and the chief executive officer 23

-9 Remuneration of the board and executive management 24
+9 Remuneration committee of the board and executive management 24

-10 Information on corporate governance and , sustainability and remuneration 25
+10 Information on corporate governance, sustainability 25